dgroomes/mongodb-playground/incremental/README.md

   approach for refreshing a materialized view.
 In other words, actually commit the query results into a collection; thus it is a materialized view.
 This will slow down the execution time of the non-incremental approach significantly and make for a more like-to-like comparison with the incremental approach.
+* Starker performance view.
+Make the visual difference greater between the time it takes to execute the materialized view refresh at lower volumes of data (the first few levels of the "splits" loads) and larger data (when most of the "splits" data is loaded).
+Right now it's kind of flat; it starts at 200ms and goes to 300 and 400 but it's quite gradual.
+I think if we just run 2, 3 or 4 refreshes for each split, then it will have the effect of magnifying the results (but of course that's not a realistic workload).
+Or, maybe do more splits, compute a rolling average as splits are loaded, and show exactly
+  10 windows of this data (after all 29, which is what shows now, is too much for the screen)